Everyone talks about keywords but how do you find them?

 The keywords you want to use are those keywords that recruiters and hiring managers are using in LinkedIn and Google searches.

 First, what are the keywords and keyword phrases your target companies, industries and/or profession are using today?
 These keywords and keyword phrases can change over time.
 You need to perform research on keywords on a regular basis.

-The method I recommend is using word cloud tools like Wordle and Tagcrowd.
+The method I recommend is using word cloud tools like Tagcrowd.
 Word cloud tools take all the text you enter and make a visual image with the words.
 The largest words are the ones that make a pretty picture from the text you enter.
 The most common words will appear larger in the picture.

 Where do you get the text?

 If you are looking for a job, cut and paste all of the text from a job description into the word cloud tool.
 Reduce the number of words to use in the word cloud to ten.
 You will now have a picture of the most common words that the company used.
 Good chance those are the most important words to that company.